vcristiani/galaxy-chop/docs/source/installation.rst

 Requirements
 ============

-You need Python 3.7 or later to run GalaxyChop.
+You need Python 3.7 or 3.8 to run GalaxyChop.

 Installation